EloHope/EloHope/README.md

 👀 ...

-I am working on a Bash shell script I call funkRadio.

-The script gives you the latest international news broadcasts and entertains you with your favorite songs.
+FunkRadio is a linux bash script that gives you the latest international news broadcasts and entertains with your favorite songs.
+Start by going to https://github.com/EloHope/funkradio.start.here